-#20: 5 tips for pitching your social impact
+#20: 5 strategies for pitching your social impact to funders

 Are you a social entrepreneur or leader pitching to customers or funders?
 You need to articulate your impact with clarity and show how it ties directly to revenue generation, whether you’re running a social enterprise or nonprofit.